-According to the 2017 Employee Benefits Report from the Society for Human Resource Management (SHRM), the most common types of educational and professional development opportunities employers offer include professional organization memberships, offsite events, and workplace training or courses.
+According to the 2020 Employee Benefits Report from the Society for Human Resource Management (SHRM), the most common types of educational and professional development opportunities employers offer include professional organization memberships, offsite events, and workplace training or courses.

 “Regardless of how you plan to make continued education a part of your business growth, you need to do it,” Jones said.
 “Investing in your employees is one of the best ways to show you care about them personally.”

 Aaron Filous, CEO of Promotable, said that in an environment where employees move from job to job quickly, professional development opportunities are an attractive draw for new talent.

 “Whether an employee stays for decades or not, offering continuing education is still worth it,” Filous said.
 “It is a nice perk for recruiting that shows the company cares about the employee’s growth, and even if the employee is only there for a couple of years, it’s better to have more highly skilled employees for the same price.”

-According to SHRM’s report, 48 percent of HR professionals cited training and education programs as the most effective recruiting tool at their disposal.
-The Better Buys survey found that 78 percent of respondents currently have access to professional development, while 92 percent of respondents believe access is important or very important.
+In SHRM’s report, 48% of HR professionals cited training and education programs as the most effective recruiting tool at their disposal.
+The Better Buys survey found that 78% of respondents currently have access to professional development, while 92% believe access is important or very important.

-According to the survey results, employees with access to professional development opportunities are 15 percent more engaged in their jobs, which led to a 34 percent higher retention rate.
-This means those employees are not only more productive day to day, but less likely to leave their positions, which saves employers an average turnover cost of 6-9 months of an employee’s salary.
+According to the survey results, employees with access to professional development opportunities are 15% more engaged in their jobs, which led to a 34% higher retention rate.
+This means those employees are more productive day to day and less likely to quit their positions, which saves employers an average turnover cost of six to nine months of an employee’s salary.

 “Hiring is expensive and time-consuming,” Filous said.
-“It is often easier and cheaper to retain your own talent, or hire from within.
+“It is often easier and cheaper to retain your own talent or hire from within.
 Training or upskilling employees opens an additional talent pool for the employer that they already had.”

 Professional development is a clear benefit to employees who want to improve their skills and value in the marketplace.
 It can help them earn a promotion internally or continue pursuing their career goals elsewhere, as their marketability to employers increases.
 However, it is also a boon for employers, who reap the benefits of a more skilled, satisfied workforce and an attractive tool for drawing in new, intrinsically motivated employees.